JavaFXpert/quantum-toy-piano-ibmq/README.md

 ## Installation

-To install and run Quantum Music Composer:
+To install and run Quantum Music Composer for IBM quantum computers:

 1. Ensure that [Python 3.5 or later](https://www.python.org/downloads/) is installed
 2. Install [Flask](http://flask.pocoo.org/)